Wildlife

 This pocket of urban wilderness supports a remarkable diversity of wildlife.
-Thanks to local photographer Nicola Devine, we have photographic records (dating from 2015 to the present) of all the birds, mammals, invertebrates, reptiles, amphibians, flora, and fungi named below.
+We have photographic records dating from 2015 to 2025 of all the birds, mammals, invertebrates, reptiles, amphibians, flora, and fungi named below.

 Birds

 In summer the waterlogged sedge and reed beds sustain several pairs of Reed Warblers.
-Their deep nests are wonderfully woven around several reed stems, and decorated with the white fluffy seedheads of willow.
-The Reed Warblers share the wetland habitats with Reed Buntings, Mute Swans, Mallards, Teal, Moorhens, Coots, Grey Wagtails, and Kingfishers.
+Their deep nests are wonderfully woven around several reed stems and insulated with the white fluffy seedheads of willow.
+The Reed Warblers share the wetland habitats with Reed Buntings, Mute Swans, Mallards, Teals, Moorhens, Grey Wagtails, Herons, and Kingfishers.

-The scrubland and woodland are home to Green Woodpeckers and Great Spotted Woodpeckers. … Tree Creepers make their nests behind the bark of Crack Willows. … Blue Tits, Great Tits, and Coal Tits make use of the bird boxes installed by the Friends, while Long-Tailed Tits prefer the willows along Frog Lane (where Goldcrests successfully reared chicks for the first time in 2019). … Blackcaps and Chiffchaffs call incessantly from the earliest days of Spring, but by early Summer they are outnumbered by the raucous, quarrelling Jackdaws that flock around the site. … Wrens, Robins, Dunnocks, and House Sparrows lurk in the undergrowth, while Bullfinches, Goldfinches, and Greenfinches flaunt themselves brazenly on the edges of the meadows.
+The scrubland and woodland are home to Green Woodpeckers and Great Spotted Woodpeckers ...
+Tree Creepers make their nests behind the bark of Crack Willows ...
+Blue Tits, Great Tits, and Coal Tits make use of the bird boxes installed by the Friends, while Long-Tailed Tits prefer the willows along Frog Lane (where Goldcrests successfully reared chicks for the first time in 2019) ...
+Blackcaps and Chiffchaffs call incessantly from the earliest days of Spring, but by early Summer they are outnumbered by the raucous, quarrelling Jackdaws that flock around the site ...
+Wrens, Robins, Dunnocks, and House Sparrows lurk in the undergrowth, while Bullfinches, Goldfinches, and Greenfinches flaunt themselves brazenly on the edges of the meadows.
+Our newest resident (since January 2024) is a Cetti’s Warbler, whose short outbursts of loud, melodious song can often be heard at the northern end of the boardwalk.

 Summer visitors include Spotted Flycatchers and Lesser Spotted Woodpeckers, and Winter visitors include Fieldfares, Redwings, and Siskins.